scp-sabuj/my-chatbot-application/README.md

 ## How to setup and run
-The steps to setup project locally and run
+The steps to setup project locally and run.
+</ br>
 <b style="color:red">Befor setup project you have to setup laravel first in your local host.</b>

 <ul>